ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab3.md

 ## Starting the MQ Appliance Web UI

-For this lab, you should use the same CSIDE environment that you created for Lab 1.
-The virtual appliance you will use for this lab will be **MQAppl1** and also the **Windows 10 x64** VM.
+ The virtual appliances you will use for this lab will be **MQAppl1** and **MQAppl2**, and also the **Windows 10 x64** VM.
+There are other virtual appliances (MQAppl3, MQAppl4, MQAppl5, MQAppl6, and MQAppl7) that will not be used in this lab.
+You should suspend them.

-{% include important.html content="It is assumed that Lab 1 has been completed.
-You must either complete Lab 1 before attempting this lab, or see the *MQ Appliance PoT Configured - Ready for HA* CSIDE template.
-Screen shots are from after Lab 2 completion.
-If Lab 2 has not been completed on the virtual appliance you are using, the results you see will differ from the examples in this lab guide." %}

 ### Connect to the MQ Appliance